-The market prices of the Preferred Share and Class A Shares may be affected by the level of interest rates prevailing from time to time.
-A rise in interest rates may have a negative impact on the market prices of the Shares and increase the cost of borrowing to the Company, if any.
-Shareholders who wish to redeem or sell their Class A Shares or Preferred Shares prior to the Maturity Date will therefore be exposed to the risk that the market prices of the Class A Shares and Preferred Shares will be negatively affected by interest rate fluctuations.
-In addition the Distribution rate on Preferred Shares may be changed at the time of an extension of the Maturity Date, which may also affect the market price of such Shares.
+The market prices of the Preferred Shares and Class A Shares may be affected by the level of interest rates prevailing from time to time.
+A rise in interest rates may have a negative impact on the market prices of the Preferred Shares or Class A Shares and increase the cost of borrowing to the Company, if any.
+Shareholders who wish to redeem or sell their Preferred Shares or Class A Shares prior to the Maturity Date will therefore be exposed to the risk that the market prices of the Preferred Shares or Class A Shares may be negatively affected by interest rate fluctuations.
+In addition, the distribution rate on Preferred Shares may be changed at the time of an extension of the Maturity Date, which may also affect the market price of such Preferred Shares.